 trade agreements with several countries.

-- Airports are being remodeled to meet the growing flow of passengers and cargo; a modern road network
+- Airports are being remodelled to meet the growing flow of passengers and cargo; a modern road network

 is crossing linking Egypt to the Middle East, Africa